Striped Bass - 2013

 Harvest Season – ASMA Recreational: Spring (January 1 – April 30); Fall (October 1 – December 31).
 ASMA Commercial: Spring (January 1 – April 30); Fall (October 1 – November 30).
 RRMA: March 1 – April 30

 Size and Age at Maturity – Males: 12 – 18 inches/2 – 3 years; Females: 18 – 24 inches/3 – 6 years

 Historical and Current Maximum Age – 29 years/17 years

-Habits and Habitats – Striped bass are anadromous, spending the majority of their adult life stage in the waters of the near–shore ocean and estuaries, migrating to fresh water to spawn in the spring.
+Habits and Habitats – Striped bass are anadromous, spending the majority of their adult life in the waters of the estuaries and nearshore ocean, migrating to fresh water to spawn in the spring.
 Striped bass require flowing, fresh water habitats in order to spawn successfully, allowing the eggs to remain suspended until they hatch, and to transport larvae to the nursery areas.
 Spawning takes place during late April until early June.
 North Carolina is host to several different stocks of striped bass.
-One is the Atlantic migratory stock that often over–winters off the Outer Banks.
+One is the Atlantic migratory stock that over-winters off southeastern Virginia and northeastern North Carolina.
+In years with mild winters, they may not migrate all the way down into North Carolina waters, as was the case in 2012.
 These striped bass originate principally from the Chesapeake Bay, Delaware and Hudson river systems.
 They remain in their natal systems from two to three years then begin migrating along the Atlantic coast, northward in the summer and southward during the winter.
-The Albemarle Sound–Roanoke River area supports the largest spawning population in North Carolina.
+The Albemarle Sound-Roanoke River area supports the largest spawning population in North Carolina.
 Other populations are found in the Tar/Pamlico, Neuse, and Cape Fear rivers, and are considered estuarine (non-anadromous).

 ^Citation release length requirement increased from 35 inches to 45 inches in 2008